jillallan/trip_journal/README.md

 For tracking the user location I used significant location updates to save battery life, but also give enough detail.
 The normal location service used too much battery and did not relaunch the app if it was terminated.
 And the visit service only logged locations where the user had stayed for a significant amount of time, not locations the user travelled

-## CI
+## TODO

+- Bug fixes
-Refactor the app to better adhere to SOLID principles Add tests
+- Refactor the app to better adhere to SOLID principles
+- Add tests
+- Improve the UI and UX

+- Give more accurate routes by creating a MKRoute between steps
+- Photo suggestions for steps
+- Look up landmark information from Wikipedia
+- Integrate with icloud
+- Widgets
-Give more accurate routes by creating a MKRoute between steps Improve the UI and UX photo suggestions for steps look up landmark information from Wikipedia integrate with icloud face id widgets lock screen live activities for current place when adding step between existing steps lookup placemark for all added locations to choose from
+- Lock screen live activities for current place
+- When adding step between existing steps lookup placemark for all added locations to choose from